They Seemed Like the Perfect Couple

 Law enforcement and medics arrived within five minutes.
 The medics transported the boyfriend to a hospital, where he died.
 Law enforcement stayed behind to question the girlfriend and the roommate because the boyfriend had suffered a gunshot wound to his back.

-The roommate told the police that when he ran into the living room, his bleeding friend told him.
-“The b…. shot me in the back.”
-He accounted for the evening—they were all drinking then he went to bed.
-The girlfriend couldn’t remember much.
-She claimed they’d fought.
-She feared for her life when he strangled her.
-She had bruising on her knuckles and right hand, but no marks on her neck and no petechiae in her eyes (a result of obstructing the jugular veins).
+When questioned, the girlfriend couldn’t remember much.
+She claimed her and her boyrfriend fought.
+She feared for her life when he started to strangle her.
+They found bruising on her knuckles and right hand, but no marks on her neck and no petechiae in her eyes (a result of obstructing the jugular veins).

 “They seemed like the perfect couple.”